April 2018, San Francisco

 8 travel tech insights from a JetBlue investment guru

-JetBlue Airways' investment arm is looking for innovators that are true travel industry trendsetters.
+JetBlue Airways' investment arm is looking for innovators.
 Ahead of EyeforTravel's San Francisco show, Pamela Whitby catches up with a keynoter on a mission

 There may be a shortage of women in travel tech, but Christina Heggie, an investment principal at JetBlue Technology Ventures, is anything but short of experience.

 “I first fell in love with the industry 14 years ago, while I was a barista in the Seattle area, and that was it,” says Heggie, who then ran a little B&B on Camano Island.
 Pursuing her degree in hospitality management from the Cornell Hotel School, she went from “wanting to run a hotel to wanting to run a hotel company”, a realisation that led her into the Switzerland headquarters of the hotel chain Mövenpick.
 What followed was a stint in general consulting for AT Kearney, in both New York and London, where she discovered that she really missed ‘her industry’.

 “I knew I wanted to return to the travel industry, but the question was where did I want to go.
 Did I want to go old world, or new?”

 To find out, Heggie first tested her traditional problem solving skills in the digital strategy department at Starwood, where she helped define their mobile app strategy.
 Then she moved to Airbnb’s hospitality group in San Francisco where she worked closely with Chip Conley who is “one of the greatest people in the industry”.

 “At Airbnb, I fell in love with the energy in the Bay area,” she adds.